Skip to main content

 Stories connect us, allow us to share our view of the world, teach us about ourselves, capture memories, and create emotional bonds with one another.
 Storytelling can also be a key part of the grieving journey, allowing us the means to not only tell the stories of our loved ones but assist us to process our emotions of loss.

-Robyn Saynor is a member of our Centre for Care & Wellbeing community, and we're grateful to her for sharing with us her own piece of healing storytelling, detailing the cruise to New Zealand that she undertook in honour of her late mother, Meryl Saynor.
+Robyn Saynor is a member of our Community Care & Wellbeing community, and we're grateful to her for sharing with us her own piece of healing storytelling, detailing the cruise to New Zealand that she undertook in honour of her late mother, Meryl Saynor.

 How do we survive through our loss of loved ones?